-We are interested in applicants who have completed an approved residency training in anatomic pathology or anatomic and clinical pathology and who hold a New York State medical license prior to beginning the program.
+We are interested in competitive applicants who have completed an approved residency training in anatomic pathology or anatomic and clinical pathology and who hold a New York State medical license prior to beginning the program.
 Salaries are commensurate with your level of training.

-Applications are accepted on a rolling basis between July 1 and December 31 a year and a half prior to the start date.
 Your complete application should include: a personal statement; three letters of recommendation; a copy of your medical school diploma; your United States Medical Licensing Examination transcript; copy of Visa Status, J1, H1 (if applicable); copy of Educational Commission for Foreign Medical Graduates certification (if applicable); and a copy of your medical school transcript.
 Send your applications via regular mail or email to:

 Margaret Brandwein-Weber, MD